 Create clear guidelines based on job requirements. - Adapt policies based on real needs

-Avoid forcing a hybrid work strategy where it does not fit. - Avoid one-size-fits-all solutions
+Avoid forcing a flexible work strategy where it does not fit. - Avoid one-size-fits-all solutions

 Different teams may require different approaches.